anthonylan/anthonylan/README.md

 ***Hey! 👋 Thanks for stopping by!***

-I create software that helps people get things done faster and easier because I think it's awesome and love doing it—like 99% of the time!
+I write software because it's rewarding and I genuinely love it.
+Honestly, if you ask me, doing what you love is the best reason to do anything.

 <!--
 **anthonylan/anthonylan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.